brooklabteam/www-ekipafanihy/Team.md

 <img src="/assets/team/rova_indrianala_ratsimamanga .jpg" alt="rova" class="img-thumbnail float-start col-md-3" />

-**RATSIMAMANGA Rova Indrianala** Rova is a Masters student in the Department of Zoology and Animal Biology at the University of Antananarivo, Madagascar.
+**RATSIMAMANGA Rova Indrianala** is a Masters student in the Department of Zoology and Animal Biology at the University of Antananarivo, Madagascar.
 He is studying *Bartonella* spp. prevalence on Madagascar's fruit bats.
 Rova joined the team in 2023 and is now conducting his first season of field work with Ekipa!

 <div style="clear:both;">&nbsp;</div>